 The minimum age for all drivers racing international races is 16 years.
-For racing in the classes S-P-T up to 400 cc, GT30, EH-15 the minimum age is 14 years (by the race date).
+For racing in the classes S-P-T up to 400 cc, EH-15, the minimum age is 14 years (by the race date).

+Drivers allowed to race in the class GT10 must be 7 years of age (by the race date) and may complete the race season in which they reach 12 years of age.

-Drivers allowed to race in the class JT250 and GT15 must be 10 years of age (by the race date) and may complete the race season in which they reach 16 years of age.
+Drivers allowed to race in the class GT15 must be at least 10 years of age, must be at least 12 years of age (by the race date) to enter UIM World or Continental Championships, and may complete the race season in which they reach 16 years of age.

 Drivers allowed to race in the class ET-15 must be 10 years of age (by the race date).

-Minimum age of drivers allowed to race in class Formula Future is listed under 960 pt 1.1.
+Minimum age of drivers allowed to race in class Formula Future is listed under 960 pt.
+1.1.